wooden balance bike

 • Helmets.
 It is important to build the habit of wearing a helmet from the time that kids are young.
 Helmets not only protect kids falling from a bike but also from injuries caused by other moving objects.

 • Supervision.
-Kids need to be superized when biking to help avoid accidents.
+Kids need to be supervised when biking to help avoid accidents.

 • Biking environment.
-Find car-free spaces for kids to ride and avoiding hills until kids are VERY comfortable stopping themselves when biking outside.
-When biking inisde, make sure that all stairs are fully blocked off with baby gates.
+Find car-free spaces for kids to ride and avoid hills until kids are VERY comfortable stopping themselves when biking outside.
+When biking inside, make sure that all stairs are fully blocked off with baby gates.

 Where to Ride a Balance Bike